What is asset tokenization — precisely?

 MiCA + MiFID II

-European regulatory framework for crypto-assets and securities.
+European framework for crypto-assets and securities.
 Prospectus regulation for tokenized offerings across EU member states.

 ADGM / QFC